pideck/xwax/README_touchscreen_gui.md

 Repeat for the other chroot environments.

-###Build the binary package
+### Build the binary package

 Set pbuilder working using the dsc file that you found earlier:

 `pbuilder-dist buster armhf build xwax_1.7-2~pideck.dsc`

-If all goes well, you will find your new package in ~/pbuilder/buster-armhf_result/
+If all goes well, you will find your new package in `~/pbuilder/buster-armhf_result/`

+If you get a segfault from pbuilder-satisfydepends, append this line to your ~/.pbuilderrc file:

+`PBUILDERSATISFYDEPENDSCMD=/usr/lib/pbuilder/pbuilder-satisfydepends-apt`

+You may see a lot of errors like this:

+`qemu: Unsupported syscall: 383`

+These are due to qemu being stricter about what is happening than in the past.
+If you ignore them, the build will continue eventually.